gemfire/gemfire-developer-website/content/videos/gemfire-10.0-beta-open.md

 ---
-data-featured: false
+title: VMware GemFire 10.0 - Beta is now open!
 date: '2022-10-20'
-description: December 2016 harked the 9.X evolution in GemFire.
-Now VMware is proud to announce the release of the Beta edition of its next major version – VMware GemFire 10.0.
-lastmod: '2021-03-21'
+lastmod: '2022-10-20'
-title: VMware GemFire 10.0 - Beta is now open!
 type: videos
-weight: 1
 brighttalk_commid: 571529
 brighttalk_thumbnail: https://cdn.brighttalk.com/ams/california/images/communication/571529/image_896056.png?width=640&height=360
+description: December 2016 harked the 9.X evolution in GemFire.
+Now VMware is proud to announce the release of the Beta edition of its next major version – VMware GemFire 10.0.
 ---

 With GemFire 10.0, now you get: